kubevirt/user-guide/workloads/virtual-machines/interfaces-and-networks.md

 An `interface` defines a virtual network interface of a virtual machine.

-A `network` specifies the backend of an `interface` and controlls to which logical or physical device it is connected to.
+A `network` specifies the backend of an `interface` and controls to which logical or physical device it is connected to.

 Often there is more than one way to connect an `interface` to a `network`.
 A user can control this connection by choosing between different options.
 However, at time of writing this document there is only a single way to connect interfaces and pods, and this method is `delegateIp`.